 - Prepare the syrup.
 Put the syrup ingredients in a pot.
 Heat until it boils.
 Let it simmer over medium low heat for 15 minutes and cool completely.

 - Trim the phyllo sheets to fit your baking pan.
-I used 25 sheets in this recipe and trim them all together.
+We used 25 sheets in this recipe and trim them all together.
 Cover them with a damp cloth so that the sheets won’t dry out when you are working.
 Each time you place a phyllo sheet into the pan, make sure you cover the rest.
 They can easily dry out otherwise.

 - Preheat the oven to 350F.